-Although I live in North Carolina, I still have the blizzard mentality when it comes to my pantry and freezer.
-That’s when you think, “just in case we have a blizzard, I better have enough food on hand.”
-Even living five years in Sacramento, where the only snow that falls is on the TV news report from the Sierra Nevada, didn’t cure me of this.
-It didn’t help that my Sacramento kitchen was straight out of the 1950’s with lots of cabinet space to fill.
+Although I live in North Carolina, I still have a blizzard mentality about my pantry and freezer.
+“Just in case we have a blizzard, I better have enough food on hand.”
+Living five years in Sacramento, where the only snow falling is on the TV news report from the Sierra Nevada, didn’t cure me of this.
+It didn’t help that my Sacramento kitchen was straight out of the 1950s with lots of cabinet space to fill.

-My smaller apartment kitchen here in North Carolina limited my purchases but not completely.
-While packing to move into my boyfriend’s house I discovered two and a half packages of cranberries in my freezer.
+My smaller kitchen here in North Carolina limits my purchases but not completely.
+I recently discovered two and a half packages of cranberries in my freezer.
 Who wouldn’t want cranberries year round, right?
 I’ll leave my disclosures about cans of pumpkin for another time.

 In an effort to use up these cranberries before they appear again in the produce section, I followed this quick recipe for last night’s dinner.
 The aromas of cranberry and thyme reminded me of Thanksgiving.